A stylized statue of Saint Ignatius with a halo

 Every member of the LMU community shapes who we are—here and now.
 Find a program that speaks to you, join the conversation, and help bring our mission to life.

-Jump to the full calendar below, or click the buttons to view a list specifically for your own affiliation at LMU!
+Jump to the full calendar below, or click the buttons to view the list of programs just for you!

 Show me programs for....